-- STEP 1: Community Development Department staff meets with the applicant at the Pre-application meeting to go over the initial comments from staff and consultants. - STEP 2: Formal rezoning with PRO request is submitted by the applicant and reviewed by Community Development Department staff and consultants and comments are forwarded to the applicant via email. - STEP 3: A public hearing notice and map are published in a newspaper of general circulation and mailed out to property owners within 300 feet of the proposed rezoning with PRO and public utilities at least fifteen days prior to the public hearing date.
+STEP 1: Plan Review Center staff meets with the applicant at the Pre-Application meeting to go over the initial comments from staff and consultants.

+STEP 2: Initial rezoning with PRO request is submitted by the applicant and reviewed by Plan Review Center staff and consultants and comments are forwarded to the applicant via email.

+STEP 3: A public hearing notice and map are published in a newspaper of general circulation and mailed out to public utilities and property owners within 300 feet of the proposed rezoning with PRO at least fifteen days prior to the public hearing date.
 The applicant must post the rezoning signs in accordance with the rezoning sign requirements described Section 1 of this chapter at least fifteen days prior to the public hearing date.
-Failure to post these signs within the required time will lead to postponement of the public hearing.
+Failure to post these signs within the required time will lead for postponement of the public hearing.